It Ain't That Bad: Understanding the Mysterious Performance Drop in OOD Generalization for Generative Transformer Models: Introduction

 Our main contributions are as follows: \begin{itemize}

-\item \textbf{Showcasing the power of mechanistic empirical evaluation for LM generalization}: We train lightweight generative Transformer models (e.g. NanoGPT, MinGPT) on arithmetic tasks to directly probe ID vs OOD generalization\footnote{Our code is available at \url{https://github.com/xingchengxu/ExploreGPT}}, instead of resorting to workarounds.
-Consequently, our approach offers macroscopic insights.
+\item \textbf{Showcasing the power of mechanistic empirical evaluation for LLM generalization}: We train small generative language models (e.g., NanoGPT, MinGPT) on arithmetic tasks to directly investigate ID vs. OOD generalization, rather than resorting to workarounds.
+As a result, our approach provides macroscopic insights.
+To facilitate relevant research, we opensource our code\footnote{The code is available at \url{https://github.com/xingchengxu/ExploreGPT}}.